-The regular fee for a 50-minute session is $150.
+The regular fee for a 50-minute session is $160.
+I have a limited number of sliding-scale slots available that are offered based on need.
 Generally, I recommend for relationship work that we meet for extended sessions.
-The regular fee for a 75-minute relationship session is $180.
+The regular fee for a 75-minute relationship session is $190.
 Weekly sessions are standard, though other arrangements are possible as well.

 Where do we meet?

-I have an office in downtown Berkeley where we can meet in-person.
-In addition, especially during this time of social distancing, we can meet by video online.
-Once the shelter-in-place guidelines change, we can consider what is most effective--online or in person.
+I have an office in Berkeley where we can meet in-person.
+In addition, especially during this time of social distancing, we can also meet by video online.
+As guidelines and conditions change, we can consider what is most effective--online or in person.
 You can also read my blog post talking more about the effectiveness of online therapy.